nodesource/nsolid-kubernetes/README.md

 ##### Azure

-There's no need to explicitly create a `PersistentVolume` object, since the `StorageClass` that was previously created will automatically provision them as needed.
+There's no need to explicitly create a `PersistentVolume` object, since they will be dynamically provisioned by the default `StorageClass`.

 #### Deploy N|Solid components